emcoglab/sensorimotor-distance-calculator/app/ui/help_text/explore.md

 Plot a t-SNE arrangement of all sensorimotor concepts.
 Click and drag on the image to rotate in three dimensions.
+Use a mousewheel or trackpad scroll to zoom in and out.

 Select the distance type from the drop-down.
 Chose whether to colour points by their dominance in perceptual, action or sensorimor components.